Updated Jan 10, 2023

-Do your energy bills just seem to keep rising and rising?
-If you’re looking to give your wallet a break and you live in Missouri, you should look into purchasing a new solar energy system for your home.
+Do your energy bills keep rising?
+If you want to give your wallet a break and live in Missouri, you should purchase a new solar energy system for your home.
 Now is an excellent time to buy solar energy systems because there have never been as many tax credits and rebates available to lower the costs associated with your purchase.

-Although the initial cost of installing solar panels may appear scary, payback periods generally last less than ten years, and you can experience savings for up to 25 years.
-Keep reading to learn all about how your purchase and installation of solar panels in Missouri can be made more financially accessible.
+Although the initial cost of installing solar panels may appear scary, payback periods generally last less than 10 years, and you can experience savings for up to 25 years.
+Keep reading to learn how your purchase and installation of solar panels in Missouri can be made more financially accessible.

-While there are many reasons to buy solar panels for residents of any state, Missouri is a particularly great state in which to purchase and install a solar energy system on your property.
-Solar energy production has been expanding and improving over the past decade in Missouri, and it is now a great time for homeowners to get in on this up-and-coming electricity source.
+While there are many reasons to buy solar panels for residents of any state, Missouri is a great state to purchase and install a solar energy system on your property.
+In Missouri, solar energy production has been expanding and improving over the past decade.
+Now is a great time for homeowners to get in on this up-and-coming electricity source.

 It has also never been cheaper to buy solar panels in Missouri, thanks to the state government’s implementation of several incentive programs to encourage the adoption of solar energy production among industrial, commercial, and residential property owners.
-Because solar policies in Missouri have begun encouraging the purchase of solar energy systems, it’s very likely that the Missouri solar market will continue to grow for years to come.
+Because solar policies in Missouri have begun encouraging the purchase of solar energy systems, the Missouri solar market will likely continue to grow for years to come.

 Solar panels are a valuable means of generating electricity where sunlight is abundant.
-Missouri receives nearly 206 sunny days per year, which is one day above the national average of 205 days.
-The wealth of sunshine in Missouri should only further incentivize you to go solar because solar panels prove to be highly efficient in sunny climates.
+Missouri receives nearly 206 sunny days per year, one day above the national average of 205 days.
+The sunshine in Missouri should only further incentivize you to go solar because solar panels are highly efficient in sunny climates.
 Plus, installing solar panels will reduce your reliance on fossil fuels, reduce your carbon footprint, and ultimately help mitigate the onset of climate change.

 Finally, solar panels can make your home far more valuable.
-According to Zillow, the average home experiences a 4.1% increase in its value after the addition of a solar power system.
-This means that, with an average home value of $217,345 in Missouri, the average value increase from solar panels will be close to $8,911.
+According to Zillow, the average home experiences a 4.1% increase in value after adding a solar power system.
+With an average home value of $217,345 in Missouri, the average value increase from solar panels will be close to $8,911.

-Sold on Solar for your home?
+Are you sold on solar for your home?
 Get a free quote from local solar installers.

 The average cost of a solar panel installation in Missouri ranges from $11,730 to $15,870.
 On a cost-per-watt basis, solar panel installation in Missouri falls between $2.35 and $3.17.
 These costs have dropped considerably in recent years.